 The Music Licence UK

-If you want to play commercial music in your business, that’s music you play via a radio, CD, TV or digital streaming service, you need to purchase a music licence.
-This can only be purchased in the UK from PRS PPL.
+If you want to play commercial music in your business, whether that’s via a radio, CD, TV or digital streaming service, you need to purchase a music licence which then allows you to legally play it.

-PRS (Performing Right Society) and PPL (Phonographic Performance Limited) represent the interests of the copyright holders.
-Together they operate TheMusicLicence.
-The fees collected from licenses are distributed as royalties to the artists, songwriters, record labels, and performers.
+PPL (Phonographic Performance Limited) and PRS (Performing Right Society) represent the interests of the copyright holders.
+Together, they operate TheMusicLicence.
+The fees collected from licences are distributed as royalties to the artists, songwriters, record labels, and performers.

 Is the Music Licence Legally Enforceable?

-Yes, you are infringing copyright if you play live or recorded music in public without a licence.
-You could be sued for damages.
-PRS and PPL are very proactive in ensuring businesses play music legally.
-They are known to conduct site visits and telephone calls to collect evidence of illegal music use.
+Yes.
+Having the appropriate music licence is a legal requirement, you are infringing copyright laws if you play live or recorded music in public without a licence.
+PPL PRS are proactive in ensuring businesses play music legally and conduct site visits and telephone calls to collect evidence of illegal music use.

 Royalty-Free Music.
 The Legal Alternative to the Music Licence